University of Santo Tomas Faculty of Civil Law

 The University of Santo Tomas Faculty of Civil Law or "UST Law" (as distinguished from the Faculty of Canon Law) is a law school in Manila, Philippines.
-It is administered under the jurisdiction of the University of Santo Tomas, the oldest and the largest Catholic university in the Philippines.
+It is administered under the jurisdiction of the University of Santo Tomas, the oldest existing university in the Asia.
 It is one of the three law schools of the University of Santo Tomas in Manila, with the other two being the Faculty of Canon Law and the Graduate School of Law.

 Established in 1734, it is the first lay law school in the Philippines.
 It is among the top performing and prestigious law schools in the Philippines, consistently topping the Bar Examinations.
+Jose Hontiveros, who graduated the university in 1911, holds the highest bar exam grade in the history of bar examinations in the Philippines.
 The faculty has produced numerous alumni in government, public service and the academe globally.

 History

 Known as Facultad de Derecho Civil, the University of Santo Tomas Faculty of Civil Law is the oldest lay college in the University as well in the Philippines.
 It was established on September 2, 1734, the same year that the Faculty of Canon Law was founded, with a curriculum identical to that adopted during the time in leading universities in Europe.

 The number of subjects in the curriculum was later enriched and expanded.
 During the major part of the Spanish regime the course consisted of twelve semesters (six years), based upon a year of preparatory work.

 On several occasions during the American regime, the University of Santo Tomas modified the curriculum of the Faculty of Civil Law in order to meet the changing conditions.
 But firm in the resolve of turning out worthy members of the Bar and practical Catholic lawyers, the University adhered to its basic policy of retaining in its curriculum important subjects introduced during the Spanish regime in order to fully accomplish the aims and purposes of a sound Catholic legal education.